 After that, select the Echo cancellation with built in audio device as the default Input device as shown in the picture below.

 Now open any audio recording application and record your voice.
+Now you have activated Noise Cancelling Linux System.
 You will now notice less static background noise.